uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/descriptor.rst

 This version supports all values of ``param`` corresponding to a writable configuration parameter.
 The variadic argument list must contain a unique element.
-When reading the latter (after default argument promotions of variadic arguments, if applicable), oneMKL *assumes* that it is
+When reading the latter (after default argument promotions of variadic arguments, if applicable), oneMath *assumes* that it is

 - an ``std::int64_t`` value if ``param`` is any of ``config_param::NUMBER_OF_TRANSFORMS``, ``config_param::FWD_DISTANCE``, or ``config_param::BWD_DISTANCE``;
 - a ``double`` value if ``param`` is any of ``FORWARD_SCALE``, ``BACKWARD_SCALE``;